VecComp: Vector Computing via MIMO Digital Over-the-Air Computation

 \section{Numerical Experiments}

-We divide this section into three parts to evaluate VecComp's performance for fading compensation and vector computation tasks for different numbers of nodes, antennas, and noise levels.
+{ \change We divide this section into three parts to evaluate VecComp's performance for fading compensation and vector computation tasks for different numbers of nodes, antennas, and noise levels.
 In the first part, we analyze the performance of the proposed beamforming technique to compensate for the fading effect.
 Next, we analyze VecComp's performance for computing various functions with multiple orders of modulations and several nodes over the noisy MAC.
 Finally, we evaluate the computation performance over different noise levels.
-It is important to note that for scalar function computation, ChannelComp's performance has previously been benchmarked against other state-of-the-art digital methods in~\cite{saeed2023ChannelComp,razavikia2023SumCode}.
-To maintain focus on VecComp's primary objective, which is achieving reliable vector computation in fading environments, we mainly concentrate on function computation and channel compensation within the VecComp framework.
+In particular, we compare the performance of VecComp on the following three settings: $1)$ an analog MIMO approach \cite{zhu2018mimo} in which the sum function is computed over the air, while general functions are obtained via nomographic approximation. $2)$ a conventional digital MIMO transmission scheme based on}{ \change orthogonal frequency-division multiple access, where nodes occupy distinct frequency subchannels and multiple function outputs are supported through MIMO processing; and $3)$ the digital SumComp scheme~\cite{razavikia2023SumCode}, which is extended in this work to a MIMO setup for the simulations and follows a structure similar to the analog MIMO approach but employs digital QAM modulation for sum computation and nomographic approximation for general functions.
+To maintain focus on VecComp's primary objective, which is achieving reliable vector computation in fading environments, we mainly concentrate on function computation and channel compensation within the VecComp framework. }